Royals vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres will look for his 11th straight game with a hit in this matchup.
-During his last 10 games he is hitting .395 with a triple, a home run, two walks and three RBI.
+- Torres will look for his 12th straight game with a hit in this contest.
+In his last 10 outings he is hitting .395 with a triple, two home runs, two walks and four RBI.

 Torres Recent Games